tareezgh/MedCall/Phase-B/products/README.md

 ---

-You can log in using these accounts to explore different parts of the platform, including the user and admin functionalities.
+You can log in using these accounts to explore different parts of the platform.